suraj-2021/Alfido-Tech/README.md

 Calculator is built with Python & Tinker GUI framework and it has many functionalities.
 I can perform complex arthematic calculations accurately.

 Password Generator is built with Python and it can generate strong passwords accurately.
+Passwords include number, letters, symbols and more.